-The 24 miles of unspoiled shoreline is a unique treasure in these modern times, as are the distinct and charming communities dotting the area.
-It’s the kind of place where folks wave at each other, and the vibes are always good.
+Corolla (pronouced: “Kuh-RAH-Luh”) is one of the most popular beach vacation destinations on North Carolina’s Outer Banks.
+Its 24 miles of unspoiled shoreline is a unique treasure in these modern times, as are the distinct and charming communities dotting the area.
+Corolla is the kind of place where folks wave at each other, and the vibes are always good.

 You’ll feel like a local in no time thanks to the Southern hospitality and laid-back coastal attitude.
-We love visitors and we love showing off our beautiful Outer Banks home.
-Come on down and bring a big appetite.
+We love visitors and we love showing off our beautiful Currituck Outer Banks home.

-When you visit Corolla you’ll find that every inch of the Outer Banks is just as beautiful, pristine and remote as you’d imagined.
-Children and grandchildren are free to frolic on your own beach throughout the mornings and chase ghost crabs into the tides all night.
+When you visit Corolla you’ll find that every inch of the Outer Banks is just as beautiful and pristine as you’d imagined.
+Kids of all ages are free to frolic on your own beach throughout the mornings and chase ghost crabs into the tides all night.

 Lounge on the sand away from the crowds at more urban beaches.
-In the Outer Banks, you can truly listen to the surf, and doze off to the Ocean’s song.
-Here, you can really relax.
+On the Currituck Outer Banks, you can truly listen to the surf, and doze off to the ocean’s song.
+Here, you can simply relax and unwind.

 Vacationers love Corolla because you can do as much – or as little – as you want in this tucked-away coastal gem.
 Many visitors choose to stay in one of the many luxurious beach homes on the Corolla 4×4 beaches, which extend from the northern end of Corolla to the Virginia/North Carolina state line at the community of Carova, North Carolina.

 The small-town atmosphere that embodies Corolla also comes with an upscale selection of shopping and dining experiences.
-Seafood and authentic North Carolina barbecue are visitor favorites, and with a great selection of eclectic family-owned shops, you’re sure to find that perfect gift or souvenir to take home with you to commemorate your stay.
+Seafood and authentic North Carolina barbecue are visitor favorites, and with a great selection of unique family-owned shops, you’re sure to find that perfect gift or souvenir to take home with you to remember your stay.